VCityTeam/UD-SV/Doc/Devel/Needs/Need018.md

 Ongoing

 ### Cost evaluation:
-1 man month
+1 - 2 weeks

 ### Tags or keywords

 ### Description
-Geometry is a restricted concern that might not sufficient (e.g. to the considered domain of concern like noise, economics, light, sociology...) when modeling (representing) cities.
+Geometry is a restricted concern that might not be sufficient (e.g. to the considered domain of concern like noise, economics, light, sociology...) when modeling (representing) cities.
 It is also usefull to have
-  - thematic information such as the kind of city objects (this is the type of object)
+  - semantic information such as the kind of city objects (this is the type of object)
-  - a modeling hierarchy between such levels of thematic information
+  - a modeling hierarchy between such levels of semantic information
-  - additional (to the geometry) information concerning these city objects such as the construction date of a building or the owner of a terrain (these are the object attributes)
+  - additional (to the geometry) information concerning these city objects such as the owner of a terrain (these are the object attributes)

-### Notes:
+A method to answer this need is detailed in (Schilling et al, 2016)

-* [CityGML](https://www.citygml.org/) allows to have thematic and a geometric model representing the city and has a strong community.
+### References
-* [3DCityDB](www.3dcitydb.org/) is a free CityGML compliant 3D geo database to store, represent, and manage virtual 3D city models on top of PostGIS.
+(Schilling et al, 2016) Schilling, Arne, Jannes Bolling, and Claus Nagel.
+“Using GlTF for Streaming CityGML 3D City Models.”
+In Proceedings of the 21st International Conference on Web3D Technology, 109–116.
+ACM, 2016. http://dl.acm.org/citation.cfm?id=2945312.